 1. Beacon technology:

-Examples of retail giants using this technology are Google’s Eddystone, Apple’s iBeacon – which is installed in 254 stores all over the world, Starbucks using the same beacon technology for Bluetooth-enabled payment assistance in their outlets.
+Examples of retail giants using this technology are Google’s Eddystone, Apple’s iBeacon – which is installed in 254 stores all over the world, and Starbucks using the same beacon technology for Bluetooth-enabled payment assistance in their outlets.

 2. Robot assistant: